BautistaBertolami/Project1ConnectUS/README.md

 edit.html - page for when a user edits a contact

-index.html - main log in screen of the website
+index.html - log in screen of the website

+register.html - sign up screen of the website